jacksonicson/sonar/README.md

 The collector is based on Java.
 The project contains all required JAR libraries.

 ### WebUI
-Is basd on [NodeJS](http://nodejs.org/).
+Based on [NodeJS](http://nodejs.org/).
 The project contains all required libraries.